Structure of agricultural holdings and methods of agricultural production

 Standard output (SO) is a monetary value of gross agricultural production, the price at the gate of the farm.

-Typology means a uniform classification of agricultural holdings in the EU Member States at the farm structure surveys: in terms of economic size (expressed in 1 000 euros) and according to the type of agricultural production.
+Typology means a uniform classification of agricultural holdings in the EU Member States at the farm structure surveys: in terms of economic size (expressed in 1 000 euro) and according to the type of agricultural production.

 Classifications